HIKING IN THE SWABIAN ALB BIOSPHERE AREA

 Highlights: Foal pastures, St. Johann stud farm, fire pits, Alb panorama

-Tip: Especially beautiful in spring and autumn – foal season and clear views!
+Tip: Especially beautiful in spring and autumn – foaling season and clear visibility!

 Traveling together